Our Responsibility Approach

 Our products are handmade.
 We do not need machines and energy for their production which means no CO2 emissions.

-While a small portion of the knitters who work with us are based in Germany, the rest of our production is done in manufactories around Europe.
+Most of our production is done in manufactures around Europe, except for our alpaca, which comes from Peru (see above).
 Each sweater is knitted in one piece, by one person, in one place.
 Every step of the production process is completed on site, meaning no unnecessary shipping.
 As soon as the sweaters are finished, they are gathered and shipped to Berlin.
 This minimizes CO2 emissions for transport.

 Over the years we have established personal relationships with all of our suppliers.
 We travel to see our European colleagues whenever we can.
-We want to be informed about the goings-on on location and we believe that these relationships result in a personable product that customers will love to wear for a long time.
+We believe that these relationships result in a personable product that customers will love to wear for a long time.

 RESOURCES